 - 5.8 GHz: High number of channels available, potential interference issue with TDWR radar systems, moderate to high speeds, line of sight only

 Once the information is obtained, distribution to the greater public becomes a problem.
-A very simple webserver (Apache, Nginx) with a light weight, simple index page containing vital information, news, weather, etc can be set up on a laptop and all HTTP traffic directed to the default index page.
-This type of set up could be run off of a battery charged by a solar panel.
+A very simple webserver (Apache, Nginx) with a lightweight, simple index page containing vital information, news, weather, etc can be set up on a laptop and all HTTP traffic is directed to the default index page.
+This type of setup could be run off of a battery charged by a solar panel.
 The issue here would be obtaining the information to put on the web page.